Celebrating Youth-Led Conservation: Pacuare Reserve's Impactful Initiatives in Costa Rica

 Reconnecting people and place

 Nestled along the vibrant Caribbean coast of Costa Rica, Pacuare Reserve boasts a treasure trove of biodiversity and cultural richness.
-Felines, primates, and tropical birds migrate through these slender corridors, and the coast is one of the world's richest areas for nesting sea turtles.
-However, despite federal protection and conservation efforts, critical habitats and species faced an alarming decline in the 1990s.
-Sea turtle eggs were openly sold in local markets, and beach pollution marred the coastline during rainstorms.
+Felines, primates, and tropical birds inhabit and migrate through the area's lush corridors, and the bordering coastline is one of the world's most important beaches for nesting sea turtles.
+While this wildlife refuge is now protected land with an abundance of life, it wasn't always that way.

-Ecology Project International's co-founders, Scott Pankratz and Julie Osborn, were working and studying in Costa Rica when recognized a need to involve local communities in conservation efforts.
+Ecology Project International's co-founders, Scott Pankratz and Julie Osborn, were working and studying in Costa Rica when they recognized a need to involve local communities in conservation efforts.
 Their mission was twofold: rekindle the deep connection between people and their natural surroundings while also nurturing a sense of responsibility for preserving them.

-In 2000, they initiated the first EPI program in Costa Rica, offering courses to Costa Rican students and teachers.
-Many of these students lived just a stone's throw away from the project site, yet had never encountered live sea turtles, illustrating the critical importance of education and local engagement in conservation.
+In 2000, they initiated the first EPI program in Costa Rica, offering educational courses to Costa Rican students and teachers.
+Many of these students lived just a stone's throw away from the program site, yet had never encountered live sea turtles, illustrating the critical importance of education and local engagement in conservation.

 Current day initiatives

-In partnership with Fyffes, Pacuare Reserve began an exciting environmental education initiative with 5th and 6th graders at the Luzon school in Bataan, Matina, a community near The Reserve.
+In partnership with Fyffes, Pacuare Reserve recently began an exciting environmental education initiative with 5th and 6th graders at the Luzon school in Bataan, Matina, a community near The Reserve.

 In-school workshop: Building community and sustainability awareness